malishav/OSCOAP/test-spec-spots.md

 CoAP Version is 2 in all the tests.

+Object-Security option is 21 in all the tests.

-The client and server may optionally display external_aad and COSE object (before and after compression) to simplify debugging.
+The client and server may optionally display sent and received messages, external_aad and COSE object (before and after compression) to simplify debugging.

 When non-indicated, CoAP messages can be NON or CON (implementer's choice).